Cheshta300899/CodSoft-Internship-Tasks/README.md

 Steps:
 1. Create a clock display layout with HTML and CSS.
 2. Utilize JavaScript to obtain and update the current time, seconds, minutes, and hours.
-3. Implement responsive design for different screen sizes
+3. Implement responsive design for different screen sizes.

-   Technologies: HTML, CSS, JavaScript
+   Technologies: HTML, CSS, JavaScript.
-   Skills: : Date & Time Handling, Real-Time Updates
+   Skills: : Date & Time Handling, Real-Time Updates.